invantive/dot-blur/readme.md

 ## Issues

-If you have a patch to contribute, a feature to request, or a bug to report, please post to the [Issue Tracker](https://github.com/obfuscar/obfuscar/issues).
+If you have a patch to contribute on DotBlur, a feature to request, or a bug to report, please post to the [Issue Tracker]([https://github.com/obfuscar/obfuscar/issues](https://github.com/invantive/dot-blur/issues)).

-## Support Services

-Please contact [LeXtudio Inc.](https://lextudio.com/) for support services.

 ## Contribution